capocasa/bcscan/README.md

 BcScan
 ======

-BcScan is a simple OSX scanner app to scan several pages worth of paper documents into a multi page PDF on your desktop.
-It's fast!
+BcScan is a simple OSX scanner app to scan paper documents into a PDF file.
+It does Fax quality only, but scans faster, and results smaller PDF files.

 Requirements
 ------------